Breadcrumbs

 signatureFields

-Here you have the option of setting a field to static or dynamic.
+Here you have the option of setting a field statically or dynamically.
 The attribute is a JSON array.
 This can contain dynamic ("@type":"dynamic",) and static ("@type":"static",) signature fields.
 Static signature fields are positioned in the document using fixed parameters.
 Dynamic signature fields can be positioned in the document relative to a position of text.
 Each signature field comprises a number of attributes.
 These consist of general and type-dependent attributes.

 General signature field attributes